 Furthermore, spaces between the front teeth may be a sign of the presence of impacted teeth (typically the upper canines) in the alveolar bone only visible with a radiograph.
 Attempting to close spaces with rubber bands may lead to additional problems and loss of adjacent teeth without proper treatment.

 Orthodontics is more than just cosmetic, it is healthcare.
 Orthodontists spend years in school receiving Bachelors, Doctorate, and Masters degrees to learn how to treat their patients.
-Appropriate orthodontics results not only in straight teeth but also a proper bite to optimize the oral health of the patient.
+Appropriate orthodontics results not only in straight teeth but also in a proper bite to optimize the oral health of the patient.
 Nothing is better than one’s natural teeth.
 It’s always easy to change the color of the family room; however, what may seem like a simple DIY fix could result in lasting damage that will cost more in the long run than seeking a professional opinion from an orthodontist in beginning.

-If you have questions about straightening your teeth see a board certified orthodontist because if you think an expert is expensive, try an amateur.
+If you have questions about straightening your teeth, see a board-certified orthodontist because if you think an expert is expensive, try an amateur.

 Bradford Edgren DDS/MS